raspberrypilearning/grow-a-tree/en/step_1.md

 Make a movement detector using Scratch's Video Sensing block.
 The camera detects a player's movement - the stiller the player is, the more the tree will grow.

 Doing nothing is the aim of this game - less is more!
-Hmmm, that's so philisophical.

 ### What you will make